woosaaahh/sj.nvim/README.md

 and here is a configuration sample :

 **DISCLAIMER** : This plugin is not intended to replace the native functions of Neovim.
-I do not recommend adding keymaps that replaces `/, ?, f/F, t/T...`.
+<br>I do not recommend adding keymaps that replaces `/, ?, f/F, t/T...`.

 ```lua
 local sj = require("sj")